 GamingCast is an app with several mini-games for the Chromecast.
 The full list includes Snake, Pong, Xonix, Tetrominoes, Flapper, and Breakout.
 Many of those are just variations on simple games with different names.
-For instances, Tetrominoes is basically an off-brand Tetris.
+For instance, Tetrominoes is basically an off-brand Tetris.
 These simple games work well, especially for kids and retro gaming fans.
 It hasn’t seen an update since 2015 so it’s basically abandonware at this point.
 It did still work for us, though, and it’s completely free.

 The Google Home app isn’t a game, but it can let you play games on your Chromecast.
 Basically, you can use this app to cast your screen to your TV.
 From there, you can put whatever you want on your phone or tablet.
 One fun use for this is gaming with a hardware controller.
 You put the game on the phone, cast it to your screen, and use the controller to control things.
 The latency isn’t great so don’t expect world record runs on a platformer, but it works well enough.

 Price: $24.99-$29.99 each